 I’m old enough to remember when people were allowed to smoke pretty much anywhere.
 But over the years, those involved in science and medicine have discovered how bad smoking, and even breathing in secondhand smoke, can be harmful.
 And with that, smoking has been banned in most public places, usually via state, county or city ordinances.

-Anyway, I was perusing the internet recently and read that as of September 1, 2021, Charleston International Airport (CHS) is now smoke and vape free.
+Anyway, I was perusing the internet and can you believe that as recently as September, 2021, Charleston International Airport (CHS) had finally gone smoke and vape free.
 As a non-smoker, I was certainly happy to read that, but was also surprised that it was still allowing smoking.

-But that got me to thinking – how many airports still allow smoking in this day and age?
+But that got me thinking – how many U.S. airports still allow smoking in this day and age?
 And where?